CyclotronResearchCentre/bidsme/README.md

 `Nifti_SPM12` data-format is a DICOM files converted to Nifti format by [hMRI toolbox](https://www.sciencedirect.com/science/article/pii/S1053811919300291) for [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/).
-Essentially it consists by a nifti image data and a json file with DICOM header dumped into it.
+Essentially it consists by a nifti image data and a JSON file with DICOM header dumped into it.

-All recording attributes are retrieved from `acqpar[0]` dictionary within json file, requesting directly the name of corresponding field: `getField("SeriesNumber") -> 4` In case of nested dictionaries, for ex. `"[CSAImageHeaderInfo"]["RealDwellTime"]`, a field separator `/` sould be used:
+All recording attributes are retrieved from `acqpar[0]` dictionary within json file, requesting directly the name of corresponding field: `getField("SeriesNumber") -> 4` In case of nested dictionaries, for ex. `"[CSAImageHeaderInfo"]["RealDwellTime"]`, a field separator `/` should be used:
 ```
 getField("CSAImageHeaderInfo/RealDwellTime") -> 2700
 ```